kubernetes-retired/kubeadm-dind-cluster/README.md

 export DNS64_PREFIX=fd00:77:64:ff9b::
 export DIND_SUBNET=fd00:77::
 export SERVICE_CIDR=fd00:77:30::/110
+export NAT64_V4_SUBNET_PREFIX=172
 ```

 NOTE: The DNS64 and NAT64 containers that are created on the host, persist
-beyond `down` operation.
+beyond the `down` operation.
 This is to reduce startup time, if doing multiple
 down/up cycles.
 When `clean` is done, these containers are removed.

-NOTE: Multi-cluster mode has not been tested, as is not currently supported
-for IPv6 mode.
+NOTE: In multi-cluster, there will be DNS and NAT64 containers for each cluster,
+with thier names including the cluster suffix (e.g. bind9-cluster-50).

+NOTE: At this time, there is not isolation between clusters.
+Nodes on one cluster
+can ping nodes on another cluster (appears to be isolation iptables rules, instead
+of ip6tables rules).

+NOTE: The IPv4 mapping subnet used by NAT64, will have the cluster ID embedded in
+the prefix.
+When customizing, specify only the first octet of the subnet prefix,
+and the cluster ID will be added as the second prefix (zero, for single cluster).
+For example, if CLUSTER_ID="50", the default NAT64_V4_SUBNET_PREFIX will be
+"172.50", forming a subnet 172.50.0.0/16.

 NOTE: If you use `kube-router` for networking, IPv6 is not supported, as of
 July 2018.